 - (ii) Under the terms of an employment agreement with the Company's CEO dated October 8, 2008, in the event of a change in control of the Company and the CEO's employment is involuntarily terminated within three years following the change in control, the Company shall pay the CEO an amount equal to three times his then-current base salary and three times his annual bonus most recently paid or accrued along with any unpaid salary and vacation pay.
-The contract requires payments totaling \$1,140,000 for the change of control and \$570,000 for the termination clause.
-As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iii)The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
+The total commitment for the CEO's agreement along with certain other management contracts require payments totaling approximately \$1,019,000 upon termination.
+On a change of control, minimum payments range from \$2,540,000 to \$2,890,000 plus amounts calculated based on the share price of the Company and changes in the share price of the Company.
+As the triggering events have not taken place, the contingent payments have not been reflected in these consolidated financial statements. - (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - (iv)The Company renounced \$420,000 of qualifying exploration expenditures to the shareholders effective December 31, 2020.
-Under the "look back" provision governing flow-through shares, the total amount was unspent by the end of 2020 and has to be spent by December 31, 2021.
+The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

+- (v) The Company renounced \$420,000 of qualifying exploration expenditures to the shareholders effective December 31, 2020.
+Under the "look back" provision governing flow-through shares, \$195,000 was unspent by the end of 2021 and has to be spent by December 31, 2022. - (vi) The Company has entered into certain agreements which subject certain future transactions to finder's fees. - (vii) The Company has entered into certain agreements which contain break fees that could become payable by the Company.
+The amount of any such amount would be determined at the time.
+The Company has the option to make any such payment in shares.

-24 FINANCIAL INSTRUMENTS AND FAIR VALUES Overview
+23 FINANCIAL INSTRUMENTS AND FAIR VALUES Overview